plone/mockup-training/intro.rst

 standardized and stable and ECMAScript 6 is implemented by all Browsers we want to support.
 That will happen, hopefully, in the near future.
-Then Mockup could be changed to be a Web Components implementation, which again uses other top notch, well established Frameworks to please the needs of frontend developers.
+Then Mockup could be changed to be a Web Components implementation, which again uses other top notch, well established Frameworks to satisfy the needs of frontend developers.

 The Goals of Mockup